 A number of medications are used to treat and manage neuropathic pain.
 Many of these medications were designed to treat other conditions but have been found to be helpful in the treatment of neuropathic pain.

 Anti-epileptics or anticonvulsants are a group of medications used to treat epileptic seizures.
 They have also proven to be effective in the treatment and management of neuropathic pain.
-In severe cases, heart arrhythmias medication may be used, but they may lead to unwanted side effects.
+In severe cases, heart arrhythmias medication may be used, but it may lead to unwanted side effects.

-Antidepressants have been widely used in the treatment of neuropathic pain for years thanks to their effectiveness in increasing neurotransmitters in the spinal cord that reduce pain signals.
+Antidepressants have been widely used in the treatment of neuropathic pain for years thanks to their effectiveness in increasing neurotransmitters in the spinal cord that reduce neurological pain signals.
 Antidepressants will take time to take effect.
 Expect to find some relief after a week, with maximum relief taking up to a month.

 Pain medication can also be used in a treatment plan.
 They can be effective in helping you to relax and to improve your sleep during periods of pain.
 These medications can also be helpful in reducing inflammation, especially Non-steroidal Anti-inflammatory Drugs (NSAIDs).
 Speaking with your doctor is important before using any over-the-counter medications to avoid any side effects from mixing medications.